2013 Michigan Wolverines football team: Vs. Kansas State

 For its final game of the season, Michigan faced Kansas State in the Buffalo Wild Wings Bowl.
 This was the first ever meeting between the two schools.
 This was Michigan's forty-third bowl game in its history, and the first time it had ever played in the Buffalo Wild Wings Bowl.
-It was also be the first time Michigan has played in Arizona since the 1986 Fiesta Bowl, when Michigan defeated Nebraska 27–23.
+It was also the first time Michigan played in Arizona since the 1986 Fiesta Bowl, when Michigan defeated Nebraska 27–23.

 Depth chart

 Starters and backups against Central Michigan.
 Following Drake Johnson's season-ending injury against Central Michigan, Derrick Green replaced him as the backup running back, while Thomas Rawls replaced Justice Hayes as the third-string running back.